jyeri/Online_store_PHP/README.md

 # Online_store_in_php
-Build an online store website in A WEEKEND.
+Build an online store website in A WEEKEND for leaning PHP.
 Written in PHP, HTML &amp; CSS.

 ## Open the website with docker
 ```